muxy/extensions-js/manual/events.md

 or from the broadcaster-facing pages.
 Individual viewers may not, however, send arbitrary messages to other viewers.

+The Muxy API backend will attempt to compress messages larger than 4KB with zlib.
+This allows for messages significantly larger than 4KB.
+This compression is transparent to the .listen() api.
+When using the lower-level (Twitch, Pusher) APIs to listen for compressed messages, compressed messages can be distinguished by the non-existence of a JSON object token at the start of the message - either '{' or '['.

+Compressed messages are zlib compressed and then base64 encoded.

 To listen for incoming messages, simply call the listen function on the Muxy SDK object:

 ```javascript